panzerblaster/RP-0/README.md

 - The merge-time is currently defined as a simple percentege of construction time of resulting vessel.<br/>
 - Merging vessels from different (VAB/SPH) storages is currently allowed, this should logically be tech-gated behind recover to VAB.<br/>

+Things that probably also need doing:
+- Replace percentage based time with formula based one

 #### Below is the original readme of the RP1 projekt, by the RP1 team:

 Welcome to Realistic Progression One, the heavyweight career addon for Kerbal Space Program's Realism Overhaul.